 If your Genie Screw Drive is beginning to make funny noises but still seems to operate, chances are the unit is about to become disabled (pretty soon).
 The secondary stage usually shows signs of the door stuttering as it goes up or down.
 The final stage is where the motor comes on, but, the screw drive does not turn (i.e., the door does not open or close).

-coupler.
+Chances are you have a bad coupler.
 The coupler (Genie part # 30257T) is made of a dark nylon texture and its purpose is to couple the motor head with the screw drive located within the opener's rail.

 While garage door manufacturers are trying to make doors that open faster than ever, they actually use little ingenuity in the development of motors.
 The motor in my Genie ISD1000/A unit is a 1/2 hp motor that spins at around (I would say) 750rpm.
 The problem with the motor is that it does not have a slow start feature.
 When the relay (the door button) is triggered, the torque is instantaneous and the couple takes the brunt of the punishment; especially the side to the motor head.